vjrossi/mars-rover/README.md

 ## Usage

-There are two ways to run the Mars Rover simulation:
+There are three ways to run the Mars Rover simulation:

+### Using the Web Interface

+1. Start the web application:
+   dotnet run --project MarsRover.Web

+2. Open a web browser and navigate to `http://localhost:5000` (or the port specified in the console output).

+3. Use the web interface to set up the grid size, add rovers, and run the simulation.

 ### Using dotnet run